-• Returns: The CSCri RIS and CSCri TRIS 'Aggressive' and 'Income Focussed' investment options delivered strong returns when compared to peer medians and the Balanced options were broadly in line with peers.
-The CSCri Cash options underperformed against peer products because they are pure cash options in accordance with APRA's guidelines for investment options labelled as 'cash', whereas the comparison group contains some 'cash-like' funds with
+- Returns: The CSCri RIS and CSCri TRIS investment options delivered strong returns when compared to peer medians.
+The CSCri Cash options underperformed against peer products because they are pure cash options in accordance with APRA's guidelines for investment options labelled as 'cash', whereas the comparison group contains some 'cash-like' funds with higher risk.
+As such, the CSCri Cash options represent genuinely low-risk, cash-only investment options for customers. - Investment risk: All investment options exhibited lower investment risk than peers, with the exception of the Income Focused investment options in both CSCri RIS and TRIS, which were slightly higher. - Fees and Costs: Fees for all CSCri RIS and CSCri TRIS investment options were either lower or in line with peers.